kayodeao/Bypass-ssl-pinning/README.md

 ### Install the Resigned APK

-   - Connect your Android device or emulator to the testing machine via USB.
+   - Connect your Android device to the testing machine via USB or use emulator
    - Install the resigned APK to the device or emulator using the following command:
      ```
      adb install release.RE-aligned-debugSigned.apk